 - Jose Oliva of HEAL Alliance

 - Equity Town Hall: Environmental Sustainability Edition: President Preckwinkle led a virtual equity town hall on the topic of Environmental Sustainability with environmental experts and advocates.
 Panelists included Naomi Davis, founder of Blacks in Green, Darnell Johnson, CEO and President of Urban Efficiency Group, and Sylvia Ewing, Director of Communications at Elevate Energy.
 Panelists discussed the impact of COVID-19 on environmental issues, explored the Just Transition framework, and learned more about urban agriculture and opportunities to build sustainable communities in Cook County.
 Watch the town hall on facebook: https://www.facebook.com/PresidentPreckwinkle/videos/equity-town-hall-environmental-sustainability-edition/980427769125769/

 - Folded Map Project Screening and Conversation: President Preckwinkle introduced an event with the Folded Map Project, including a short film screening and panel discussion featuring Asiaha (Aysha) Butler of Resident Association of Greater Englewood, Dr. Maria Krysan, Professor of Sociology and co-author of The Cycle of Segregation, and Folded Map Project Founder Tonika Johnson.
 Watch the conversation on YouTube.

 - Racial Healing Circle: Free online Racial Healing Circles took place, sponsored by Cook County President Toni Preckwinkle’s office with support from the Truth, Racial Healing and Transformation initiative of the Woods Fund.
 Racial healing is an experience and a tool that can facilitate trust and build authentic relationships that bridge divides created by real and perceived differences.
-This session includes both group interactions and intimate conversations between two participants.
-Trained Racial Healing Circle practitioners will co-facilitate to help ensure a confidential, safe space for participants to have truthful conversations with one another.
-RSVP at http://bit.ly/CookCountyRacialHealing.
-Wednesday, September 16, 6:30 p.m.
+This session included both group interactions and intimate conversations between two participants.
+Trained Racial Healing Circle practitioners co-facilitated to help ensure a confidential, safe space for participants to have truthful conversations with one another.